beabee-communityrm/monorepo/README.md

 - `build:types` - This script generates the TypeScript types using the `tsc` compiler.
+- `build:node`:
-- `build:node:cjs` - This script generates the CommonJS bundle using the `esbuild` bundler, the script is located in `./scripts/esbuild.cjs.ts`
+  - `build:node:cjs` - This script generates the CommonJS bundle using the `esbuild` bundler, the script is located in `./scripts/esbuild.cjs.ts`.
-- `build:node:esm` - This script generates the ESM bundle using the `esbuild` bundler, the script is located in `./scripts/esbuild.esm.ts`
+  - `build:node:esm` - This script generates the ESM bundle using the `esbuild` bundler, the script is located in `./scripts/esbuild.esm.ts`.

+The Node.js build scripts are using [esbuild](https://esbuild.github.io/) to generate outputs for ESM and CommonJS from the Deno source.
+Deno projects itself can directly use the TypeScript source with the starting entry point of `./mod.ts`.

+Deno has support for NPM packages, so we can also use them here, but Deno has its own import syntax for this.
+The names of the NPM packages must always start with `npm:`.
+For example, the NPM package `date-fns` must be imported as `import { format } from "npm:date-fns";` in Deno and in Node.js as ``import {
+format } from
+"date-fns";`.
+But Deno also has support for aliases, so we can create an alias for`date-fns`which points to`npm:date-fns`, this way we can support importing NPM packages for both runtime environments with the same codebase.
+And this is where the next script comes into play:

+#### `sync:deps`

+This script syncs the dependencies for both runtime environments from the `package.json` to the `deno.json` where the aliases for Deno are placed.
+You can find the script at `./scripts/sync-deps.ts`.

+#### `generate:index`

+This is a simple script to generate index.ts files, you can find it at `./scripts/generate-index.ts`

+#### `format`

+This formats the code, we use the standard formatter from Deno for this.

+#### `lint`

+This checks the code for linting errors.
+Here we also use the standard linter from Deno.

+#### `test`

+The tests are spitted into several scripts:

+- `test:types` - Uses the `tsc` without creating files to check if there are type errors.
+- `test:deno` - This is the main test and uses the standard testing framework that comes with Deno.
+- `test:node`:
+  - `build:node:esm` - A simple test that checks whether the ESM build can be imported into Node.js without errors using `import`.
+  - `build:node:cjs` - A simple test that checks whether the CJS build can be imported into Node.js without errors using `require`.

 ## License